Anatolii-Petrenko/kottans-frontend/README.md

 >The course was easy to follow since I previously know the basics of HTML and CSS.
 Topics about semantics in HTML and the CSS selectors specificity hierarchy were new and interesting to me.

-- Passed [Learn HTML](https://www.codecademy.com/learn/learn-html) course from Codeacademy.
+- Passed [Learn HTML](https://www.codecademy.com/learn/learn-html) course from Codecademy.

 <details>
 	<summary>Results:</summary>